Md-Khid/COVID-19_Country_Grouping/README.md

 #### Total Vaccinations Per Hundred Yr.2020

-In this section the study will demonstrate the significant rise in the number of countries that have commenced their vaccination per 100 people since 2020.
+In this section, the study will demonstrate the significant rise in the number of countries that have commenced their vaccination per 100 people since 2020.
 During the initial stages of the virus outbreak, it can be observed that only Bahrain and Israel had begun vaccinating their populations.

 ![Picture1](https://github.com/Md-Khid/K_Means_Clustering/assets/160820522/e77dce0c-8dde-44e8-9e60-60c43625cdce)